mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/private-registries/index.md

     kubectl create secret generic docker-secret -n <kaptain_namespace> --from-file=config.json=config.json

 Be sure to replace <kaptain_namespace> with the namespace you use for creating notebooks.
-In this example, we used a namespace named 'user'
+In this example, we used a namespace named 'user'.

 Verify the `Secret` is created: